lfurtkevicova/gislab-my-notes/docs/terms.rst

    PXE overview [#pxe]_

+*Serf*
+   *Service orchestration and management tool* is a decentralized solution for service discovery and orchestration; it uses an efficient and lightweight gossip protocol to communicate with other nodes, it can detect node failures and notify the rest of the cluster

 *Travis CI*
    a FOSS, hosted, distributed continuous integration service used to build and test software projects hosted at GitHub, it is configured by adding a